JetBrains/kotlin-mobile-docs/topics/integrate-in-existing-app.md

 > * Before working on the iOS project, take the KMM module source and use any approach as for a monorepo.
 > * Configure CI to automatically compile and publish a `.framework` after any change in the KMM module and use any approach as for a monorepo.
 >

+1. Compile your module into a `.framework` by running the `packForXcode` Gradle task in Android Studio in one of the following ways:

+    * Run the following command in the Terminal:

+        ```text
+         ./gradlew packForXcode
+        ```

+    * Double-click the `packForXcode` task in the list of Gradle tasks.

 ## Automate iOS project updates